College And Career Center

 Finding the Right Fit

-Ways to narrow your options and find the best fit:
+Ways to find the best fit are to consider:

-- Cost - What can I and/or my family reasonably afford.
-The sticker price does not reflect how much students will pay after financial aid and scholarships.
+- The sticker price does not reflect how much students will pay after financial aid and scholarships.
 Also, tuition price does not include room and board, books and supplies.

 Applying To College